Finding your holiday home

 Bins, recycling and compost

 You’ll need to put bins and/or recycling out on a particular day, just like at home.
-It’s really important to do this as if you miss the day it can create a big headache for the housekeepers.
+It’s really important, as if you miss the day it can create a big headache for the housekeepers.
 The bin day is clearly stated in the Guest Directory in the property.
-Please remind each other!
 Please make sure that all general waste is bagged in black bags or similar, before being put in wheelie bins.
-We are proud to say that some of our properties are equipped with composting facilities too — you probably know but please only put uncooked vegetable-based kitchen waste in there.
+We are proud to say that some of our properties are equipped with composting facilities too — please only put uncooked vegetable-based kitchen waste in there.

 Should things go wrong

 Of course things can go wrong.
 You might loose your front door key at dusk on the coastal path at Zennor (yes that happened), or the heating might fail on Sunday night.
 Such things are mercifully rare but if you have a problem you will be able to call your housekeeper who will do their utmost to help (you’ll have the housekeeper’s phone number in the booking email, and again in the cottage Guest Directory).
 In office hours we are here to help too.